southside-chillers/southside.chillers.online/southside/content/chapters/summer-in-the-city.md

 I’M SORRY.
 IT’S HOW I KNEW I COULD TRUST YOU IN THE FIRST PLACE.

 *So you know about the legendary thing, the… quiznos?
-And about Magic wanting to use it to wipe out dragonkind?*
+And about Magick wanting to use it to wipe out dragonkind?*

 I PICKED UP THE GIST OF IT.
 AND YOU WANT TO KNOW IF I’LL COME WITH YOU?